What This Feels Like

 • You want formal testing to understand the extent of the condition

 While there's no medical treatment for developmental prosopagnosiaFace blindness present from birth rather than acquired through injury, a neuropsychologist can provide formal assessment and recommend specific compensatory strategies.
+They may also evaluate for related conditions like alexithymiaDifficulty identifying and describing emotions or social communication disorderPersistent difficulties with verbal and nonverbal communication in social contexts.
 Studies by Bate and colleagues (2020) showed that children with face blindness improved their face memory through training with a modified "Guess Who?" game, suggesting targeted practice might help.
 If face blindness suddenly appears or worsens, medical evaluation is important to rule out neurological changes.

 You're Not Imagining This